wp-plugins/traffic-stats-widget/readme.txt

 == Screenshots ==

-1.On the blog the widget looks like this:
+1. On the blog the widget looks like this
-2.Admin Page
+2. Admin Page

 == Changelog ==
 * 1.0